WaleeTheRobot/order-flow-bot/README.md

 <img src="./images/screenshot.png" alt="OrderFlowBot" style="display: block; margin: 0 auto">

-A bot used for trading order flow with a selected ATM strategy.
-The recommended way to use OrderFlowBot is semi-automated trading to **ASSIST** with entries, but fully automated is an option.
-OrderFlowBot uses the selected ATM strategy.
-Just create your ATM strategies and select the one you want to use for the trade.
-You can create your own strategies and easily hook it to OrderFlowBot for semi-automated or fully automated trading.
+OrderFlowBot is a trading tool designed to leverage order flow data with a customizable ATM strategy.
+While the bot is most effective for semi-automated trading, assisting traders in optimizing entry points, it also supports full automation for those who prefer a hands-off approach.

+With OrderFlowBot, you can create and integrate your own ATM strategies seamlessly.
+Simply design your strategies, select the one you wish to apply, and let the bot handle the execution—whether you prefer semi-automated or fully automated trading workflows.

+OrderFlowBot includes access to imbalances, stacked imbalances, and value areas for each bar which are currently not available with NinjaTrader’s volumetric bars.
+By combining these tools, OrderFlowBot empowers traders with greater precision and control over their strategies.

 # Important